EmmaPoggiolini/robotics_second_project/README.md

 # Robotics Second Project - Mapping and Autonomous Navigation

+This repository contains the source code for the generation of an environment map by performing SLAM, and of robot navigation using the DWA local planner.

 ## Code Organization

 - `CMakeList.txt` this file contains a description of the project's source files and targets